roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-01 ****** byHiddenDevil_© "Whew!"
+===

+"Whew!"
 Gingerly, on trembling legs, she stood up, placing a hand on the bench to steady herself.
 She gently slid her panties back over her sopping mound.
 Then, she began to slowly walk forward, shaky and unstable.
 She could feel the stickiness of her juices, all over her crotch, soaking her inner thighs.
 Her body gave one last shudder of joy as she bent over to pick up the soaked dildo, and she couldn't help but giggle in joy.
 I have to do this again,she thought, as she turned around to bring the dildo to the sink.
 Next time, after practice, before my class, I can &ndash;

  Oh shit!